 The Exchange believes that the Proposed Access Fees are reasonable, equitable and not unfairly discriminatory because they are in line with, or cheaper than, the trading permit fees or similar membership fees charged by other options exchanges.
-40 The Proposed Access Fees are fair and equitable and not unreasonably discriminatory because they apply equally to all Members regardless of type and access to the Exchange is offered on terms that are not unfairly discriminatory.
-The Exchange designed the fee rates in order to provide objective criteria for Trading Permit holders that connect via the MEO Interface of different sizes and business models that best matches their activity on the Exchange.
+66

 Finally, the Exchange notes that it operates in a highly competitive market in which market participants can readily favor competing venues if they deem fee levels at a particular venue to be excessive.
 In such an environment, the Exchange must continually adjust its fees for services and products, in addition to order flow, to remain competitive with other exchanges.
 The Exchange believes that the proposed changes reflect this competitive environment.